 £62.40 including VAT, for a single property.

 Oadby Waste Site (tip) is operated by Leicestershire County Council.
-The opening times for this site are displayed on the Leicestershire County Council website.
+For opening times and more information, please visit the Leicestershire County Council website.

 You can tell us if you have any information that could lead our officers to witness an offence.